 Other ways to hook the reader

-Whatever you choose, the narrative hook at the start of the story will help to set the tone for the rest of it.
-The reader should be encouraged to read on - to answer their own questions, to find out more about a character or situation, or even just to try and understand what is going on.
+Remember, whatever you choose, the narrative hook at the start of the story will help to set the tone for the rest of it.
+The reader should be encouraged to read further - to answer their own questions, to find out more about a character or situation, or even just to try and understand what is going on.